 Notably, I won a silver medal and the Sanofi Biogenius Canada award (for an outstanding project in biotechnology or life sciences) at Canada-Wide Science Fair 🥳

-Apart from my personal newsletter, I'm also the writer of Superposition's newsletter—Superposition's Snippets—where I write weekly segments on STEM news, opportunities for high school and college students, and more.
+Apart from my personal newsletter, I was also the writer of Superposition's newsletter—Superposition's Snippets—where I wrote weekly segments on STEM news, opportunities for high school and college students, and more.
 View a few of the newsletters I've created below.